8 Things Google Doesn’t Like & How to Avoid Them as a Blogger

 Developing content circularly around the reference keywords could be decisive for optimizing search results.

-Many interactive elements improve user navigation by increasing their involvement.
+A lot of interactive elements make navigation better by getting users engaged.
 Posting videos and other elements may be particularly popular with Google, rewarding them with a higher ranking.

 2. The Absence of HTML Tags